heavyimage/Album-Art-Bottle-LEDs/README.md

 * Run the client code (once you add the API key and username) on a 'real' computer to send palettes to the server

 ### Good Stuff
+* Proud of janky palette transition logic; exciting when songs switch!
 * Gentle animation is nice
 * Because the pico has wifi, it can be anywhere in your home!
 On a high shelf, even.
 Wireless is cool :-)
 * The updates are pretty slick